micromata/dave/Readme.md

 [![Go Report](https://goreportcard.com/badge/github.com/micromata/dave)](https://goreportcard.com/report/github.com/micromata/dave)

 # Looking for new maintainer/s.
 This application has been stable for years.
 It basically requires keeping it alive by updating Golang versions, and answer user questions.
-There are some features in Iussue Tracker that are worth implementing.
+There are some features in Issue Tracker that are worth implementing.

 Unfortunately, I don't have the time to take care of the project at the moment.
 I'm afraid there will be no more releases until there's a new maintainer.